José Espinal

-Career
+Playing career

-Along with his twin brother Edwards Vinicio Espinal, both started their career at Atalanta.
+Along with his twin brother Vinicio, both started their career at Atalanta.
 José left for Serie C1 clubs from 2001 to 2003 and from 2003 to 2005 played at Serie D clubs.
-He played all 4 matches in promotion playoffs 2005, and scored 5 goals.
+He played all four matches in promotion playoffs 2005, and scored five goals.

 In 2005, he returned to professional football for Sanremese at Serie C2.
-In the next season he signed for Novara of Serie C1.
+In the following season, he signed for Novara of Serie C1.
 He failed secured a regular place in 2007–08 season, and left for Lega Pro Seconda Divisione clubs on loan.

 On 31 August 2009, José Espinal was swapped for Christian Jidayi of Cesena.
 He played his first Serie B match for Cesena on 5 January 2010.

 On 20 January 2010 he was loaned to Giacomense.

-On 13 July 2010 he signed a one-year contract for the newly promoted Belgian club AS Eupen.
+On 13 July 2010, he signed a one-year contract for the newly promoted Belgian club AS Eupen.

 In December 2013, Espinal joined to Carlin's Boys.

 Internationally, José received his first call for Dominican Republic in August 2011 to participate in two 2014 World Cup qualifying matches against El Salvador and Surinam, but he did not appear.
 He made his senior debut on 30 August 2014, when he was a starter in a lost friendly against El Salvador.

+Coaching career

+On 24 June 2025, José Espinal joined Serie C club Giana Erminio as assistant coach and team analyst for his twin brother Vinicio.